-Teva Celebrates the Grand Canyon National Park Centennial with Colorful Sandal Collection
+Teva Celebrates Grand Canyon National Park Centennial in Style

 Today, 26 February 2019, marks 100 years of Grand Canyon as a National Park.
 As a UNESCO World Heritage Site, the stunning landmark encompasses 1,904 sq. miles with over 277 river miles and an average depth of a mile.
 As such a size, and with such acclaim, it’s a natural wonder no one can ignore—and one worth celebrating every day, regardless of anniversary or not.